-From our first menstrual period to our last menopausal hot flash, women spend most of their lives facing distinct health challenges (everything from endometriosis and polycystic ovary syndrome to premenstrual dysphoric disorder, vaginismus, and even Alzheimer’s, which disproportionately affects women).
-Too often—due to a systemic dearth of education about the female body—women are left women trying to decipher these health concerns alone.
-In an effort to close the pervasive health education gap in women’s healthcare, we have curated 10 must-read women-authored books that address everything from fertility and hormone health to breast cancer and autoimmune disease.
+From our first menstrual period to our last menopausal hot flash, women spend most of their lives facing distinct health challenges (everything from endometriosis and PCOS to premenstrual dysphoric disorder, vaginismus, and even Alzheimer’s, which disproportionately affects women).
+Too often—due to a systemic dearth of education about the female body—women are left trying to decipher these health concerns alone.
+In an effort to close the pervasive health education gap in women’s healthcare, we have curated 11 must-read women-authored books that address everything from fertility and hormone health to breast cancer and autoimmune disease.

-Feminist historian and cultural critic Elinor Cleghorn’s Unwell Women is an exploration of age-old gender roles and practices that have shaped the history of medicine as a patriarchal science.
-After years of being told her own mystery symptoms could be anything from a psychosomatic illness to a possible pregnancy, Cleghorn was finally diagnosed with an autoimmune disease.
+Feminist historian and cultural critic Elinor Cleghorn’s Unwell Women is an exploration of gender roles and practices that have shaped the history of medicine as a patriarchal science.
+After spending years being told her own mystery symptoms could be anything from a psychosomatic illness to a possible pregnancy, Cleghorn was finally diagnosed with an autoimmune disease.
 When she turned to history for answers, she found an enraging legacy of suffering, mystification, and misdiagnosis for women seeking help from the medical world.
-Unwell Women is Cleghorn’s revolutionary examination of the relationship between women, illness, and medicine, as she traces the almost unbelievable history of how medicine has continuously failed women from the “wandering womb” of Ancient Greece to the rise of witch trials across Europe, and the present day.
+Unwell Women examines of the relationship between women, illness, and medicine, and traces the almost unbelievable history of how medicine has continuously failed women from the “wandering womb” of Ancient Greece to the rise of witch trials across Europe, and the present day.

 Written by holistic health coach Alisa Vitti in 2013, WomanCode is one of the best publications currently available for those seeking a deeper understanding of the female hormonal cycle.
 After years of suffering from polycystic ovarian syndrome (PCOS), Vitti was able to heal herself through food and lifestyle changes.
 Whether you are experiencing irregular periods, fertility issues, depression, or lack of sex drive, Vitti’s five-step food-based program argues that medications and anti-depressants aren’t the only solutions.